mafifafm/pxt-microbit/docs/courses/csintro/radio/activity.md

     radio.sendString("Polo")
 })
 ```
-* To display the data sent between the micro:bits, drag an 'on radio received receivedString' block to the coding workspace
+* To display the data sent between the Raggas, drag an 'on radio received receivedString' block to the coding workspace
 * From the Basic Toolbox drawer, drag a 'show string' block into the 'on radio received receivedString' block
 * From the 'on radio received receivedString' block, drag the 'receivedString' variable block into the default string value of "Hello" in the 'show string' block